 The environmental and health authorities oversee the management of hazardous and non-hazardous waste produced by fossil-fuel power generation.
-We aim to mitigate the impacts of our waste by recycling, emissions control systems and our own authorized landfills.
+We aim to mitigate the impacts of our waste throught waste recovery, recycling, emissions control systems and our own authorized landfills.